oluwatoyint/NetflixDataAnalysisInSQL/README.md

 **Objective:** Retrieve all movies released in a specific year.

 ### 4. Find the Top 5 Countries with the Most Content on Netflix
+#### Method 1: Using INNER JOIN with the normalised table netflixStaging
+ SELECT TOP 5 *
+ FROM
+   (
+		SELECT
+				nsc.country Country,
+				COUNT(*) NumberOfProductions
+		FROM
+				netflixStaging ns
+		INNER JOIN netflixStaging_Country nsc ON ns.showid=nsc.showid
+		GROUP BY
+				nsc.country

+	) AS temp
+ORDER BY
+		NumberOfProductions DESC

+#### Method 2: Using CROSS APPLY and String_Split on unnormalised table netflixStagingCopy
 ```sql
 SELECT Top(5)
 	*